Excel-Tracker-Team-9302/excel-tracker/README.md

 ## Install Guide

 ### Installation of Live Application
-To use the live application, simply navigate to the application's url in a web browser.
+To use the live application, simply navigate to the application's url in a web browser (url is to be configured by the client after application handoff).
 No additional libraries or downloads should be necessary to interact with the system in its deployed state.

 ### Installation for Development
 The following is a lsit of requirements for running the application from your localhost.
 This would be useful for development or debugging purposes for a future development team.
 It would also be useful to refernce the [general React guide](https://reactjs.org/docs/getting-started.html) to become more familiar with starting a React application.